 - Label toilet paper rolls zero to 9

-- Tape paper rolls together
+- Tape or glue paper rolls together

-**Note: Another way to set this up is to cut the paper rolls in half.
+Another way to set this up is to cut 5 toilet paper rolls in half.

-How to present the DIY Montessori spindle box
+5. How to present the DIY Montessori spindle box

 - Demonstrate how to use the spindle box.